zhangxuying1004/RSTNet/README.md

 <!-- Note that, you can also use my processed offline image features [X101_grid_feats_coco_trainval.hdf5](https://pan.xunlei.com/s/VMyFV3OcrpOj7TdWkt5_amwiA1) with extraction code ```wsvg``` and my processed online image features [X101_grid_feats_coco_test.hdf5](https://pan.xunlei.com/s/VN-YFlVCAGDe_glAUaPkNOg2A1) with extraction code ```qzwm``` for convenience.  -->

-Besides, if you want to extract the grid-based features of your custom image dataset, you can refer to the project [grid-feats-vqa
+In addition, if you want to extract the grid-based features of your custom image dataset, you can refer to the project [grid-feats-vqa
 ](https://github.com/facebookresearch/grid-feats-vqa).

 ## Training procedure